 Become one of the most talented spies in the whole world with this costume.

 This costume will definitely earn a gold medal—or at least some gold foil-wrapped candy!

 Brood X may have emerged over the summer, but nothing is as creepy as a whole crew dressing up as them for Halloween.

 Did you see those SpaceX Uniforms?
-Because everyone wants to be an astronaut in 2021.

 8. Dr. Fauci

-Raya was definitely the most popular princess of 2021.
+Raya is definitely the newest popular princess.